1st Soviet Antarctic Expedition: Ships

 Three diesel-electric ships were used to transport the expedition.
 They were RV Ob (flagship; captain I. A. Man), RV Lena (captain A. I. Vetrov) and the refrigerator ship No. 7 (captain M. A. Tsygankov).
 The final ship was used only for transporting perishables.
-Ob and Lena were icebreakers 130m long and displacing 12,600 tons.
+Ob and Lena were icebreakers, each 130 m long and displacing 12,600 tons.

 On 30 November 1955 Ob left port at Kaliningrad.